top of page

 Winter Rental Utilities

-It’s important for property owners to consider utilities when deciding the list price of their winter rental.
+Property owners need to consider utilities when deciding the list price of their winter rental.
 Will utilities be included in the rent?
 Should the tenant put the utilities in their name?
 When it comes to marketing your winter rental in Virginia Beach, utilities are a key pricing tool to drive initial traffic.

-CGP Real Estate Consulting has found that it is best to add fixed utilities (i.e., WiFi, cable, or HOA fees) in the listed rent, and to have the tenants reimburse the landlord for variable utilities like water and electric.
+Our team has found that it is best to add fixed utilities (i.e., WiFi, cable, or HOA fees) in the listed rent, and to have the tenants reimburse the landlord for variable utilities like water and electricity.
 In our experience, this strategy helps keep the listed rent price reasonable while also protecting the owner from utility negligence.
 Tenants are typically sent a bill that has been paid for by the owner and subsequently reimburse the owner when paying the following month’s rent.
 If a tenant prefers the heat run all winter with the windows wide open, they’ll be on the hook for the cost!

 Winter Rental Lease Terms